jotpowers/Hobbies/shipping-box.md

 ![Lid open](assets/shipping-box-open-1.png)

 I've also unfolded it a bit more and added dimensions so you know what *I'm* talking about when I say width and length.
+These dimensions are the *inner* dimensions, so sized for the object you want it to hold.

 ![Mostly unfolded](assets/shipping-box-open-2.png)